alyakhtar/guessx/README.md

 - Real-time multiplayer gameplay using Socket.io
 - Dynamic game rooms with unique IDs
 - Player management and lobby system
+- Spectator mode: Watch games in read-only mode
 - Responsive UI with Tailwind CSS and Bootstrap
 - Server-side logic for fair and secure gaming
+- Keyboard shortcuts for desktop users (Enter to submit)

 ## Installation